bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 5. Set your Debug/Test APK env var in the `APK path` input field in `[BETA] Virtual Device Testing for Android`.
 6. Select `instrumentation` as `Test type`.
 7. Select the type of test device in the `Test devices` input field.
 The format should be the following: `deviceID,version,language,orientation` separated with `,`.

-   Under `Instrumentation Test` section you can set the test APK path.
+8. _Optional_: Under `Instrumentation Test` section you can set the test APK path.

 ![](/img/instrumentation-test.png)